Fantasia (1940 film): Toccata and Fugue in D Minor

 Disney had been interested in producing abstract animation since he saw A Colour Box by Len Lye from 1935.
-He explained the work done in the Toccata and Fugue was "no sudden idea ... they were something we had nursed along several years but we never had a chance to try".
+He explained the work done in the Toccata and Fugue was "no sudden idea ... they were something we had nursed along several years but we never had a chance to try."
 Preliminary designs included those from effects animator Cy Young, who produced drawings influenced by the patterns on the edge of a piece of sound film.
 In late 1938, Disney hired Oskar Fischinger, a German artist who had produced numerous abstract animated films, including some with classical music, to work with Young.
 Upon review of three leica reels produced by the two, Disney rejected all three.
-According to Huemer all Fishinger "did was little triangles and designs ... it didn't come off at all.
+According to Huemer, all Fishinger "did was little triangles and designs ... it didn't come off at all.
 Too dinky, Walt said."
 Fischinger, like Disney, was used to having full control over his work and not used to working in a group.
 Feeling his designs were too abstract for a mass audience, Fishinger left the studio in apparent despair, before the segment was completed, in October 1939.
 Disney had plans to make the Toccata and Fugue an experimental three-dimensional film, with audiences being given cardboard stereoscopic frames with their souvenir programs, but this idea was abandoned.

 The Nutcracker Suite

 In The Nutcracker Suite, animator Art Babbitt is said to have credited The Three Stooges as a guide for animating the dancing mushrooms in the Chinese Dance routine.
 He drew with a music score pinned to his desk to work out the choreography so he could relate the action to the melody and the counterpoint, "those nasty little notes underneath ... so something has to be related to that".
 The studio filmed professional dancers Joyce Coles and Marjorie Belcher wearing ballet skirts that resembled shapes of blossoms that were to sit above water for Dance of the Flutes.
 An Arabian dancer was also brought in to study the movements for the goldfish in Arab Dance.
 Jules Engel also worked on the choreography and color-keying for this sequence.
 To avoid hard ink outlines, new techniques like transparent paint was used on the cels.
 The snowflakes used in the snowflake fairies sequence was difficult to draw by hand, so a man named Leonard Pickley, from the Special Effects Department, came up with the idea of using stop-motion animation.
-Diagrams of real snowflakes were traced by the Ink and Paint Department, who used a material a little heavier that regular cels, and painted them in translucent white.
+Diagrams of real snowflakes were traced by the Ink and Paint Department, who used a material a little heavier than regular cels, and painted them in translucent white.
 They were then cut out and placed on revolving spools attached to small steel rails.
-The mechanics was hidden under black velvet as the snowflakes were moved one frame at the time.
+The mechanics was hidden under black velvet as the snowflakes were moved one frame at a time.
 The hand-drawn animation was added later.